Diemrosely/Banking-App/README.md

 💲 Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.

-## Environment Variables
+## Set Up Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+Create a new file named `.env` in the root of your project and add the following content:

 ```env
 #NEXT